Home Science Organic Chemistry Acetic Acid

 Acetic Acid

 Acetic acid also called ethanoic acid has the molecular formula CH3COOH and prepared industrially by various methods.
-Commonly it is used as a solvent for the preparation of organic compounds like acetate, acetone, acetic anhydride, acetaldehyde, alcohol, vinegar, etc.
+It is the second simplest carboxylic acid after formic acid.
+Acetic acid is miscible in all proportions with water, ethanol, and ether.
+The solubility of CH3COOH arises due to the formation of hydrogen bonding with the water molecule.
+Commonly, acetic acid is used as a solvent for the preparation of organic compounds like acetate, acetone, acetic anhydride, acetaldehyde, alcohol, vinegar, etc.

 Acetic acid structure, formula and resonance hybrid in organic chemistry